A few days back I wrote about how we can use SUMIF OR. And today, I want to show that by using same logic we can create a COUNT OR formula.

 I hope you found this formula tips useful and it will help to become more efficient in your work.

-Tell me in the comment section, I would love to hear from you.
+Share your views with me in the comment section, I’d love to hear from you.
 And, please don’t forget to share this tip with your friends.